PradThamanna-Dev/countrycapitol/README.md

 # countrycapitol
-Country and their Capitol information
+Country and their Capitol information.